klepo/k-Wave-Fluid-OMP/Readme.md

-**This repository contains a modified C++ implementation of `kpsaceFirstOrder-OMP` version 2.16 (04 September 2017) - release 1.2, which is extended by on-the-fly compression and calculation of time-averaged acoustic Intensity in time-domain ultrasound simulations.
+**This repository contains a modified C++ implementation of `kpsaceFirstOrder-OMP` version 2.16 (04 September 2017) - release 1.2, which is extended by on-the-fly compression and calculation of time-averaged acoustic intensity in time-domain ultrasound simulations.
 These approaches were published in [[2]](#2).**

 ## Repository structure